mikeroyal/NixOS-Guide/README.md

 ## Lutris

-[Lutris](https://lutris.net)is a gaming client for Linux.
+[Lutris](https://github.com/lutris/lutris/releases) is a gaming client for Linux.
 It gives you access to all your video games with the exception of the current console generation.
 Also, integrates nicely with other stores like GOG, Steam, Battle.net, Origin, Uplay and many other sources that allow you to import your existing game library and community maintained install scripts give you a completely automated setup.

 [Add Epic Games Store](https://lutris.net/games/epic-games-store/)